Leeladhar-kurmi/Car-service-pro/README.md

 Don't want to forget about maintenance?
 Let the app remind you:
 1. For each service, tell us:
    - How many months between services
-   - How many miles between services
+   - How many Kilometes between services
 2. The app will alert you when it's time for service

 ## Common Tasks Made Easy